Get your Radio Amateur License!

 3. Sometimes a written explanation of a topic will clear up confusion and help you to understand it.
 You will need these notes to follow your Lectures anyway.
 There is also a download of this material available under Downloads/Files on this website.
 It is a lengthy document.!

-4. Most adults will require the Class A Notes. download.
+4. Most adults will require the Class A Notes.
+Download it from the SARL site

 5. With regard to basic electronics and component functionality.
 There is a host of material available in a short lecture format on YouTube.
 Also, download or read through the Class B study guide for an excellent compact and simplified overview of the basics of Ham Radio.- highly recommended for the novice or those less technical irrespective of which exam you are attempting.